-How to overcome procrastination?
+How to Overcome Procrastination?

 Procrastination may easily be the reason number one why you are not reaching your goals.

-You set your alarm clock in the evening and expect your future self in the morning to get up,
+With good intentions, you set your alarm clock in the evening and expect your future self in the morning to get up,

-“What’s easy to do is also easy not to do.”Jim Rohn
+“What’s easy to do is also easy not to do.” — Jim Rohn

-That’s the problem with procrastination.
-You expect your future self to be this perfect, strong, healthy person.
 But your present self will seldomly live up to this potential.
-And as you are just the sum of your experiences of your present selfs — your future self is only an image in your head — you are actually accomplishing very little.
+You are just the sum of your experiences of your present self(s) — your future self is only an image in your head — so you may find yourself actually accomplishing very little.